riptano/cdm/docs/datasets.rst

 Creating Datasets
 ==================

 Make sure CDM is installed.
-You will not be able to provide additinal python modules other than what CDM already provides.
+You will not be able to provide additional Python modules other than what CDM already provides (yet).

 Create a new dataset with the :bash:`cdm new` command.
 It will generate a project skeleton for you.
 For example::